diogoaurelio/schedoscopeWiki/Configuring-Schedoscope.md

 Schedoscope configures the underlying Akka framework to use SLF4J for logging; it also links [Logback](http://logback.qos.ch/) as a dependency.
 As a consequence, logback is the logging backend used as default.

 Logback requires a configuration `logback.xml` file as well.
-That file can either be put onto the classpath or by passing a system property `-Dlogback.configurationFile` to the JVM.
+That file can either be put onto the classpath or one can pass a system property `-Dlogback.configurationFile` pointing to the files to the JVM.

 An example `logback.xml` is given here: